 Despite an abundance of commercial preparations promoted for antimicrobial use, sound clinical trials are limited.
-Trials have been conducted in conditions including nail infections, athlete's foot, fungal skin infections, acne, and methicillin-resistant Staphylococcus aureus .
+Studies have been conducted in conditions including nail infections, athlete's foot, fungal skin infections, acne, methicillin-resistant Staphylococcus aureus (MRSA) colonization, and hemorrhoids.
 Case reports exist for use in other conditions.

-Decolonization of methicillin-resistant S. aureus : Tea tree oil as a nasal cream (4% to 10%) applied 3 times a day for 5 days and 5% body wash for 5 days.
+Decolonization of MRSA: Tea tree oil as a nasal cream (4% to 10%) applied 3 times a day for 5 days and 5% body wash for 5 days.
+Prevention of MRSA colonization: Body wash containing 5% tea tree oil daily.
 Acne vulgaris: 5% tea tree oil gel applied for 20 minutes twice daily, then washed off.
 Onchomycosis (fungal nail infections): 100% tea tree oil applied for 6 months.
 Tinea pedis (athlete's foot): 25% to 50% tea tree oil for 4 weeks.

 Oral ingestion is contraindicated.

 Information regarding safety and efficacy in pregnancy and lactation is lacking.

 Case reports exist of dermatitis associated with topical tea tree oil.

 Tea tree oil is toxic when ingested orally.
 Some case studies of accidental and intentional poisoning exist; however, no deaths have been reported to the American Association of Poison Control Centers through 2012.
 Mutagenicity of tea tree oil appears to be low; however, chemical constituents have been shown to be cytotoxic and embryotoxic.